Amalgam Facilitation Hub

 Facilitating successfully takes practice and planning.
 The facilitator is responsible for designing the energy, setting rules, and guiding activities in an event.

-Because facilitation is vital to a successful to any event, we prefer to have new facilitators co-host events to gain experience with improv facilitation before solo facilitating.
+Because facilitation is vital to a successful event, we prefer to have new facilitators co-host events to gain experience with improv facilitation before solo facilitating.

 We believe everyone should be able to participate in an event.
 Read our guide on accommodations here.